-The social curriculum is as important as the academic curriculum.
+- The social curriculum is as important as the academic curriculum.

-How children learn is as important as what they learn: Process and content go hand in hand.
+- How children learn is as important as what they learn: Process and content go hand in hand.

-The greatest cognitive growth occurs through social interaction.
+- The greatest cognitive growth occurs through social interaction.

-To be successful academically and socially, children need a set of social skills: cooperation, assertion, responsibility, empathy, and self-control.
+- To be successful academically and socially, children need a set of social skills: cooperation, assertion, responsibility, empathy, and self-control.

-Knowing the children we teach-individually, culturally, and developmentally-is as important as knowing the content we teach.
+- Knowing the children we teach-individually, culturally, and developmentally-is as important as knowing the content we teach.

-Knowing the families of the children we teach and working with them as partners is essential to children's education.
+- Knowing the families of the children we teach and working with them as partners is essential to children's education.

-How the adults at school work together is as important as their individual competence: Lasting change begins with the adult community.
+- How the adults at school work together is as important as their individual competence: Lasting change begins with the adult community.